brpandey/hangman/README.md

+Further Notes:

-NOTE: Unit tests are not fully complete but there are a handful in test/hangman.
+        Unit tests are not fully complete but there are a handful in test/hangman.
         There is "some" truth here: Dave Thomas - Agile is Dead ->  https://www.youtube.com/watch?v=a-BOSpxYJ9M

-NOTE: Also, the hangman file directory structure is flat in lib/hangman.
-There should be
-      directories under lib/hangman technically following the modules names but for portfolio simplicity purposes keeping all in the top level directory.
+        Also, the hangman file directory structure is flat in lib/hangman.
+There should be directories under lib/hangman technically following the modules names but for portfolio simplicity purposes keeping all in the top level directory.

+Future wishlist

+       One game server being able to handle multiple concurrent different player games

+       Players being able to communicate with each other e.g. using a lookup registry to find other players and being able to play in tandem

+       A new type cyborg which alternates between human and robot playing

+       A stumper word process which plays the games before hand with all the words and identifies the word stumpers for use in real game play

+       New strategy algorithms which try to learn player's guessing style - aka machine learning

+       Truly distributed hangman which is on multiple nodes and machines - always running